RightBackAtcha/BasketballManager/README.md

 # BasketballManager
-Basketball Manager game written in JavaScript
+BasketballManager, a game written in JavaScript